afni/afni_doc/helper_tutorial_rst_scripts/_README.txt

-(If the images don't need to be changed, then @djunct*py program could be run without the '-execute_script', in order to just remake the text stuff.)
+(If the images don't need to be changed, then adjunct*py program could be run without the '-execute_script', in order to just remake the text stuff.)